 |Association / Organisation||Rugby Australia, Wheelchair Rugby|

 A volleyball is used and it can be carried, dribbled, or passed in any way except by kicking.
 The ball must be bounced at least once every 10 seconds.
-Athletes score goals by carrying the ball over the opponent’s goal line.
+Competitors score goals by carrying the ball over the opponent’s goal line.